 Chalkwell Hall Junior School is a community Junior school.
 We seek to achieve the very best for all our pupils through the use of technology and a rich variety of educational approaches.
 We have a highly skilled and caring staff, dedicated to ensuring that your children achieve their full potential.

-Your son or daughter will feel welcomed, valued and appropriately challenged at all levels.
-In line with our school motto, “if we believe, we will achieve”, and our core values, “Enquiry, Responsibility, Cooperation, Resilience, Creativity and Respect”, all our students are expected to work and achieve a high level of success across a range of subjects.
+Your child will feel welcomed, valued and appropriately challenged at all levels.
+In line with our school motto, “if we believe, we will achieve”, and our core values, “Enquiry, Responsibility, Co-operation, Resilience, Creativity and Respect”, all our students are expected to work and achieve a high level of success across a range of subjects.
 We believe in working with parents, so that together we provide the very best for our pupils in a happy, well-ordered community.

 We warmly invite you to visit us and see for yourself.

 Comments from our Junior Governors

 ‘I like being a Junior Governor because I get to contribute in the ideas for the school’s main events each year and have the responsibility which other children will not experience at school.’

 ‘Being a Junior Governor is a good responsibility and I am joyful to be a part of it.’

 ‘I am passionate about being a Junior Governor because it gives me a taste of what it’s like to be a politician and that is the profession I would like to be when I’m older.
 It also means I speak to people in other years, which I wouldn’t normally do.’